Loading...

 There are many opportunities for families to build connections to the school and to each other.

-• Title I Annual Meeting where we will share information about school programs where we will share information about how Title I supports a Four Seasons A+ education, September 23, 2024, 5:00-6:00 pm.
+• Title I Annual Meeting where we will share information about how Title I supports a Four Seasons A+ education, September 22, 2025, 5:00-6:00 pm.

 • Events throughout the year (Open House, We Are Four Seasons A+, ongoing Coffee with the Principal, National African American Parent Involvement Day, three Academic Parent Teacher Teams Conferences, and Celebrate Four Seasons A+) will allow families to recognize progress, share concerns, raise questions, and plan together for the success of our students.
 The monthly digital newsletter, Spotlight, and website (www.spps.org/fourseasons) will post the dates/times of events and texts will alert families.